Second Spanish Armada: Aftermath

-The shock of the disaster reverberated into every corner of Philip's dominions, loosening everywhere the frayed bonds of his system and threatened to complete what Essex's successful Cadiz campaign had left undone.
-After the defeat at Cadiz, bankruptcy had stared the King of Spain in the face and in the aftermath of the Armada, he was forced to suspend payment to creditors.
+The shock of the disaster reverberated into every corner of Philip's dominions, loosening everywhere the frayed bonds of his system and threatening to complete what Essex's successful Cádiz campaign had left undone.
+After the defeat at Cádiz, bankruptcy had stared the King of Spain in the face and in the aftermath of the Armada, he was forced to suspend payment to creditors.
 Philip had declared the third major bankruptcy of his reign.
-The King desperately wanted only a postponement of the Armada not an abandonment and was obliged to borrow more money but this time from his Italian holdings.
+The King desperately wanted only a postponement of the Armada, not an abandonment and was obliged to borrow more money but this time from his Italian holdings.

 The Irish leaders in exile continued to believe that the Armada was bound for Ireland.
-A year later another attempt would be made.
+A year later, another attempt would be made.
 This time, after so many changes in strategy, it was on England, with the addition of destroying the English fleet returning from the failed Islands Voyage.
 The Armada of 1597 in the autumn was executed and despite encountering a storm which scattered the fleet, some managed to reach and in some cases land troops in Cornwall and Wales.
 With the majority of the fleet scattered and little cohesion between ships, the Adelantado ordered the fleet to retreat to Spain, losing a number of ships to the returning English fleet they had failed to destroy.